 - 4.1.
 Agree to the constitution, aims, objectives, code of ethics and means of the party. - 4.2.
-They are not members of a proscribed organisation or the subordinate body of a proscribed organisation and intend to refrain from joining a proscribed organisation whilst remaining a member of the Greens - 4.3 Have not been proscribed from applying for membership by the Constitution and Arbitration Committee. - 4.4.
-They pay an annual membership fee and complete a membership form, either online or on paper. - 4.5.
+They are not members of a proscribed organisation or the subordinate body of a proscribed organisation and intend to refrain from joining a proscribed organisation whilst remaining a member of the Greens - 4.3 Have not been proscribed from applying for membership by the Constitution and Arbitration Committee. - 4.4 Are aged over the minimum age limit for membership as set in the by-laws, or if aged less they have been endorsed by their prospective branch as capable of exercising the rights and responsibilities of membership. - 4.5.
+They pay an annual membership fee and complete a membership form, either online or on paper. - 4.6.
 They agree to join the Queensland Greens and to be allocated to a branch that they wish to be a member of (By default a new member shall be allocated to a branch according to their residential address).
-Members who are unable to join a branch may apply directly for membership with a state body. - 4.6.
-Their application for membership is accepted provisionally by 2/3 vote of a duly constituted and quorate general branch meeting. - 4.6.1 If any person's membership has not be ratified or rejected by a branch within 60 days from the Queensland Greens receiving the person's application and subscription fees, then the Secretary shall present to State Council a list of such persons for State Council to ratify or reject the application. - 4.7.
+Members who are unable to join a branch may apply directly for membership with a state body. - 4.7.
+Their application for membership is accepted provisionally by a duly constituted and quorate general branch meeting or State Council. - 4.8.
 The name, suburb/town of membership applicants who do not reside within an endorsed branch boundary, shall be placed on a Forum of the members-only website for one month.
-If there are no objections to the applicants within that time, the Management Committee may accept the applicants. - 4.8.
-Rejection of any applicants for membership is to be communicated to the State Secretary and the Constitution and Arbitration Committee, and reported at the subsequent State Council. - 4.9.
-Applicants rejected by one branch can apply to join another branch subject to satisfying the conditions in clauses 4.1-4.6. - 4.10.
-Applicants rejected by a branch may apply to Management Committee subject to satisfying the conditions in clauses 4.1-4.4 for acceptance as a state member to be ratified by State Council. - 4.11.
-For purposes of membership, the State Council can rule on whether an organisation is to be considered a proscribed organisation or a subordinate organisation. - 4.12.
+If there are no objections to the applicants within that time, the Management Committee may accept the applicants. - 4.9.
+Rejection of any applicants for membership is to be communicated to the State Secretary and the Constitution and Arbitration Committee, and reported at the subsequent State Council. - 4.10.
+Applicants rejected by one branch can apply to join another branch subject to satisfying the conditions in clauses 4.1-4.7. - 4.11.
+Applicants rejected by a branch may apply to Management Committee subject to satisfying the conditions in clauses $\frac{4.1-4.5}{10.00}$ for acceptance as a state member to be ratified by State Council. - 4.12.
+For purposes of membership, the State Council can rule on whether an organisation is to be considered a proscribed organisation or a subordinate organisation. - 4.13.
 The State Council will be charged with, from time to time, publishing a list of proscribed parties and organisations.
-The State Council is empowered to decide whether an organisation is another proscribed organisation or a subordinate body of another proscribed organisation.
+The State Council is empowered to decide whether an organisation is another proscribed organisation or a subordinate body of another proscribed organisation. - 4.14.

-4.13.
 The number of members is unlimited.